Paris Peace Conference (1919–1920): French approach

 French prime minister Georges Clemenceau controlled his delegation, and his chief goal was to weaken Germany militarily, strategically, and economically.
-Having personally witnessed two German attacks on French soil in the last 40 years, he was adamant for Germany not to be permitted to attack France again.
+Having personally witnessed two German attacks on French soil in the last 50 years, he was adamant Germany should not to be permitted to attack France again.
 Particularly, Clemenceau sought an American and British joint guarantee of French security in the event of another German attack.

 Clemenceau also expressed skepticism and frustration with Wilson's Fourteen Points and complained: "Mr. Wilson bores me with his fourteen points.
 Why, God Almighty has only ten!"
 Wilson gained some favour by signing a mutual defense treaty with France, but he did not present it to his country's government for ratification and so it never took effect.

 Another possible French policy was to seek a rapprochement with Germany.
 In May 1919 the diplomat René Massigli was sent on several secret missions to Berlin.
 During his visits, he offered, on behalf of his government, to revise the territorial and economic clauses of the upcoming peace treaty.
 Massigli spoke of the desirability of "practical, verbal discussions" between French and German officials that would lead to a "Franco-German collaboration."

 Massigli told the Germans that the French thought of the "Anglo-Saxon powers" (the United States and the British Empire) as the major threat to France in the post-war world.
 He argued that both France and Germany had a joint interest in opposing "Anglo-Saxon domination" of the world, and he warned that the "deepening of opposition" between the French and the Germans "would lead to the ruin of both countries, to the advantage of the Anglo-Saxon powers."

 The Germans rejected Massigli's offers because they believed that the intention was to trick them into accepting the Treaty of Versailles unchanged; also, the German Foreign Minister, Count Ulrich von Brockdorff-Rantzau, thought that the United States was more likely to reduce the severity of the penalties than France was.
 (Lloyd George was the one who eventually pushed for better terms for Germany.)